im3sanger/dndscv/README.md

 By default, dNdScv assumes that mutation data is mapped to the GRCh37/hg19 assembly of the human genome.
 Users interested in trying dNdScv on a different set of transcripts, a different assembly or a different species can follow this [tutorial](http://htmlpreview.github.io/?http://github.com/im3sanger/dndscv/blob/master/vignettes/buildref.html).

+Precomputed reference files (RefCDS objects) to run *dNdScv* on other popular assemblies (e.g. GRCh38/hg38) or species (e.g. mouse, rat, cow, dog, yeast or SARS-CoV-2) are available for download from [this link](https://github.com/im3sanger/dndscv_data/tree/master/data).

 Reference
 ----